|

 "And

-it shall come to pass, that whosoever shall call upon the name of
+it shall come to pass, that whosoever shall call upon the name of the Lord shall be saved."
+(Acts 2:21)

 How